 This easy chicken pot pie recipe is simple version of a more intensive one originally from the Chicago-based Marshall Field’s cookbook because one thing’s for sure: my hometown sure knows how to do St. Patrick’s Day.

-2 poached chicken breasts, shredded, or buy a roasted whole chicken from the deli
+- 1-1/2 to 2 cups shredded chicken — you can either poach 2 chicken breasts (see instructions below) or buy a roasted whole chicken from the deli

-Frozen sheets of pie crust (thaw according to package directions)
+- Frozen sheets of pie crust (thawed according to package directions) or puff pastry sheet

 1 egg white whisked with 1 Tbsp water

 Unroll pie crust dough onto a cutting board.
 Cut into 6 rounds, slightly larger than the circumference of the ramekins.
 Lay a dough round on each pot pie filling.
 Fold the excess dough under itself and use the tines of a fork to press the dough against the edge of the ramekins.
 Use a pastry brush to apply an egg wash to each pie.
+Cut out letters from pie crust scraps.
+Place letters on the pie and apply egg wash on top of the letters too).
 Cut a 1-inch vent into each individual pie.
-Cut out letters from pie crust scraps.
-Place letters on the pie and apply egg wash (note: I put egg wash on the pie so the letters stick, put letters on and then wash them too.
-Follow the ‘Irish’ example for the best pie overlap).

 Line a baking sheet with foil, place the pies on the baking sheet.
 Bake at 400°F for 25 minutes, or until the pastry is golden and the filling is bubbling.
 Let cool for at least 5 minutes before serving.
 Serves 6.

 Sometimes I make this chicken pot pie recipe using puff pastry instead of pie crust and I almost like it even better.
 I’ve been making this homemade pot pie recipe for about eight years now and I recently updated the photos on this post, but I’d like to keep this photo of my *very first pot pie* that I made with puff pastry crust and was featured in Chicagoist many years ago.
 Memories!